plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Spells/4th Level/Arcane Reversal.md

 > *You magically capture then reverse the effects of a spell just as it is being cast.*

-Copy target Spell of level `X` or lower, then counter it, where `X = this spell's level - 1`.
+*[Copy]* target Spell of level `X` or lower, then counter it, where `X = this Spell's level - 1`.
 You may choose new targets for the copy.

 **Classes:** Magus, Sorcerer, Wizard

+[Copy]: ../../Rules/Spellcasting/Copying%20A%20Spell.md